CianMRoche/figure-inversion/README.md

   cli.py      argument parsing and dispatch
 ```

-`examples/bcg-offsets.pdf` is a figure from Roche et al. (2024) above.
-It
-doubles as a test case: vector strokes, LaTeX text, semi-transparent fills and
-an indexed-palette raster — the combination that exposed a colour-space bug
-during development (see `tests/test_formats.py`).

 ## Limitations

 - PDF shadings and pattern / `Separation` colour spaces are left untouched.
-- The transparency heuristic keys on "white shape covering most of the page"; a
-  figure whose real content is a full-bleed white rectangle would lose it.
+- Background removal is a bit clunky, doesnt work for inverting from dark to light for exaple.
-- `overleaf` mode is approximate for saturated colours (above).
+- `overleaf` mode is approximate for saturated colours.
-- CMYK fills round-trip through RGB, so exact CMYK is not preserved.
+- CMYK goes through RGB, so exact CMYK is not preserved.
-- Indexed images are recoloured via their palette (lossless, keeps files small);
-  ICCBased and Lab palettes are left alone.

 ## Licence